marcomorain/angular-protractor-circle-sauce/README.md

 4. **Execute the test.** You'll need to re-run the build.
 Click on the "x" towards the upper left on the CircleCI web interface, click into your build, and press "rebuild."

-An error message will result from the build step described below.
+An error message will result from the build step, as described below.

 # Error message

-Here's what would seem to be the most important part of the error message:
+Here's (what would seem to be) the most important part of the error message:

     UnknownError: javascript error: document unloaded while waiting for result